By Maddy Butcher

 I couldn’t find one single respectable horseman or woman who would endorse imprinting.

 Randy Rieman, for one, lets the foal and mare get squared away without much interference.
-Rieman runs Pioneer Mountain Ranch in Dillon, Montana, worked with the Dorrances.
+Rieman travels internationally for clinics and worked with the Dorrances for years when he was younger.
 He likes to develop horses with their sensitivity and instinct for self-preservation intact.
 Imprinting interferes with those essential components of a horse’s development.

 “I think imprinting is detrimental.
 It creates problems you’ll have to fix later,” he said.